hjmok/SOM-for-Bank-Frauds/README.md

 # SOM-for-Bank-Frauds

-For this project, a Self Organizing Map performs unsupervised learning to find customers at a bank that most likely performed credit approval fraud.
+For this project, a Self Organizing Map performs unsupervised learning to find customers at a bank that most likely commited credit approval fraud.

 Please find the dataset from the University of California Irvine Machine Learning Repository: